Visa / Entry Permit for Study

 - below the age of 20 for secondary education;

-- the applicant holds a school acceptance letter to confirm that he has been accepted for a course of study; and
+- the applicant holds a school acceptance letter to confirm that he/she has been accepted for a course of study; and

-- the applicant is able to meet the fees for the course, the living expenses for his maintenance and accommodation without working and without recourse to public funds.
+- the applicant is able to meet the fees for the course, the living expenses for his/her maintenance and accommodation without working and without recourse to public funds.

 - This entry arrangement does not apply to:

-nationals of Afghanistan, Albania, Cambodia, Cuba, Laos, Korea (Democratic Peoples' Republic of ), Nepal and Vietnam.
+- nationals of Afghanistan, Cuba, Laos, Korea (Democratic People's Republic of ), Nepal and Vietnam.

-- However, subject to meeting the conditions at paragraphs 1(c) & (d) above, Chinese residents of the Mainland, Macao and Taiwan may apply for entry to take up:
+- However, provided that the conditions in sub-paragraphs 1(c) & (d) above are met, Chinese residents of the Mainland, Macao and Taiwan as listed in sub-paragraphs 2(a) & (b) above may apply for entry to take up:

-The agreement between the Mainland and Hong Kong on mutual recognition of degree awards in higher education is not applicable to sub-degree qualifications (i.e. associate degree, professional diploma and advanced diploma programmes).
-Mainland students may come to attend sub-degree level study programmes in Hong Kong since there is no restriction in the Mainland prohibiting them to pursue further studies at educational institutions outside the Mainland on a personal basis.
+The agreement between the Mainland and Hong Kong on mutual recognition of degree awards in higher education is not applicable to sub-degree qualifications (i.e. associate degree and higher diploma).
+Mainland students may come to attend sub-degree level local programmes in Hong Kong since there is no restriction in the Mainland prohibiting them to pursue further studies at educational institutions outside the Mainland on a personal basis.

 For detailed information, please refer to the following link of the Immigration Department of Hong Kong: